 My mother did not say a word about how and where her family was murdered, and I thought that she did not know.
 But my aunt told me, upon my asking, the story of my mother’s family murder.
 When my grandfather, a well-to-do man with a truck company, realized that the Jews were going to die, he decided to run away.
 He put the entire family, his children, their in-laws, and his grandchildren, onto the trucks and wagons, and set off.
 They traveled for 15 consecutive hours until nightfall.
 They arrived in Breslow, where they stopped to rest and allowed the families to sleep.
 His two single sons, my mother’s brothers, decided not to stay for the night.
 They reached Russia safely and were saved, found by my mother and eventually came to Israel.
 The rest of the family was caught the following morning by the Nazis and was murdered with the rest of the Breslow Jews.

 Disclosure: I do not guarantee the historical truth of the things described in this post.
 This is what I do know, and I write down to document.
 I will forever regret that I did not dare ask.
-If you have additional information that will shed light on the historical events of that time or a story of your own that you wish to document, please write below.
+If you have additional information that will shed light on the historical events of that time or a story of your own that you wish to document and share, please write below.